pratham-thakur/Multi-modal-Recommender-System-using-ML-Music-and-Movie-Recommendations/Music Recommender System/README.md

 7-Select the name of the song.

-8-Receive personalized recommendations based on your input and preferences..
+8-Receive personalized recommendations based on your input and preferences.

 ## Dataset Link:
 Please click [here](https://www.kaggle.com/datasets/noorsaeed/songs-recommendation-dataset) to go to the dataset site.